 Biggin Hill Airport

 The extensive woodland on the east side of the airfield, which this walk skirts, is that mentioned by the late Geoffrey Wellum in his astonishing book First Light, covering his time at RAF Biggin Hill as a 19-year-old Spitfire pilot.
-I cannot recommend this book enough… it’s not a tale of derring-do heroics but a very true record of an uncertain young man thrust into extraordinary circumstances.
-During the Battle of Britain the airfield was badly damaged by bombing after a burst of intense low and high level raids at the end of August 1940 – not as many lives were lost here as at Detling near Maidstone but there were still over 40 military and civilian casualties.
+I cannot recommend this book enough… it’s not a tale of derring-do heroics but a very real record of an uncertain young man thrust into extraordinary circumstances.
+During the Battle of Britain the airfield was badly damaged by bombing after a burst of intense low and high level raids at the end of August 1940 – not as many lives were lost here as at Detling near Maidstone but there were still over 40 military and civilian fatalities on the ground.

-The airfield, whose history began with radio experiments before the First World War, played a key role in the Battle of Britain and until 1944 while home to an incredibly international wing of squadrons including legendary French pilots such as Rene Mouchotte and Pierre Closterman, Belgians such as Vicki Ortmans, New Zealander Al Deere and South African Sailor Malan.
+The airfield, whose history began with radio experiments before the First World War, later in the war was host to an incredibly international wing of squadrons including legendary French pilots such as Rene Mouchotte and Pierre Closterman, Belgians such as Vicki Ortmans, New Zealander Al Deere and South African Sailor Malan.
 The stories surrounding this place are the stuff of legend and yet there is little to be seen that tells the stories of heroism and disaster concentrated in these few acres.
 The Aircraft Museum in Shoreham might be a good place to visit to get a feel for what happened here.

 After the war, squadrons of Gloster Meteor jet fighters and Hawker Hunters were based there until it was decided (in the mid-1950s) that the area was too built up and not suitable for fast jets – a decision made after a couple of fatal crashes in the vicinity.